 Milla Mineva argued that in Bulgaria these global narratives are imported through conservative perspectives, arguments, and stories.

 Curiously, at first glance, American arguments against political correctness seem to be directly imported into the Bulgarian public sphere––but in fact, they often enter through Russian sources, producing a specific process of mutual amplification of arguments, creating a constellation that manages to bind American conservative critiques, Russophile positions, and anti-American sentiments.

 Through the use of these global narratives, local conservatives are able to recast national identity as a "conservative" identity, inscribing it on the global stage through claims of recognition.
 At the same time, these narratives block possible demands for progressive social change and in fact succeed in mobilizing social support for the reproduction of the status quo.

 Milla Mineva, sociologist, program director of the Centre for Liberal Strategies and a lecturer in the Department of Sociology at Sofia University "St. Kliment Ohridski".
 Board member at the Foundation for Social and Humanitarian Research and the Bulgarian Sociological Association.
 Currently Democracy Fellow at the IWM.

-Ivan Vejvoda, Permanent Fellow at the IWM, will introduce the speaker and moderate the ensuing discussion.
+Ivan Vejvoda, Permanent Fellow at the IWM, introduced the speaker and moderated the ensuing discussion.